 A TWT requesting STA sets the TWT Protection subfield to 1 to request the TWT responding STA to provide protection of the set of TWT SPs corresponding to the requested TWT flow identifier by:

-Allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWTs(#6361) that are set up within an S1G BSS
+Allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that (those) TWT(s)(#6361) that are set up within an S1G BSS

-Enabling NAV protection during the TWT SP(s) for that (those) TWTs(#6363) that are set up within an HE BSS
+Enabling NAV protection during the TWT SP(s) for that (those) TWT(s)(#6363) that are set up within an HE BSS

-A TWT requesting STA sets the TWT Protection subfield to 0 if TWT protection by RAW allocation is not requested for the corresponding TWT(s). (#5769)
+A TWT requesting STA sets the TWT Protection subfield to 0 if TWT protection is not requested for the corresponding TWT(s). (#5769)

 A TWT scheduled STA sets the TWT Protection subfield to 0.